Cachetas/rest_api/README.md

 # rest_api

 University work of a Java REST API Server fully operational to communicate with a PostgreSQL database, deployed with Maven and Wildfly inside a Docker container.
-And Implementation of a PostgreSQL database with a Docker container, that allows the REST API Server to store data.
+Implementation of a PostgreSQL database with a Docker container, that allows the REST API Server to store data.